MicrosoftDocs/cpp-docs/docs/mfc/reference/casyncsocket-class.md

 ### Return Value

 If no error occurs, `Receive` returns the number of bytes received.
 If the connection has been closed, it returns 0.
-Otherwise, a value of `SOCKET_ERROR` is returned, and a specific error code can be retrieved by calling [GetLastError](#getlasterror).
+Otherwise, a value of `SOCKET_ERROR` is returned, and a specific error code can be retrieved by calling [`GetLastError`](#getlasterror).
 The following errors apply to this member function:

 - `WSANOTINITIALISED` A successful [`AfxSocketInit`](../../mfc/reference/application-information-and-management.md#afxsocketinit) must occur before using this API.